imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 ##How to access the WorkflowService EJB from a Plugin
 Implementing a Imixs Workflow Plugin is an easy way to extend the behavior of the Workflow Management System.
 A plugin is a simple Java Class (POJO) which makes it easy to implement.
 The WorkflowKernel provides a plugin with informations about the environment the plugin runs in.
-Each plugin class gets an instance of the interface WorkflowContext during the initialization of the plugin.
+Each plugin class gets an instance of the interface WorkflowContext during the initialization of the plug-in.
 This interface represents the context the plugin currently runs in.
 The context depends on the concrete WorkflowManager implementation which is calling a plugin to process a workitem.

-If a plugin runs in the Imixs JEE Workflow Engine, the WorkflowContext is an instance of the  WorkflowService EJB.
+If a plug-in runs in the Imixs JEE Workflow Engine, the WorkflowContext is an instance of the  WorkflowService EJB.
 This behavior makes it easy to access the functionality provided by the WorkflowEngine  directly through a plugin.
 The following example shows how to access the WorkflowService and ModelService EJBs to determine the latest model version used in the WorkflowInstance:

 	public void init(WorkflowContext actx) throws Exception {
 		super.init(actx);